Jocelyn Blore

 North Seattle College offers an accounting fraud & forensics certificate program.
 This program provides fraud detection skills to those training for accounting careers and professionals in law enforcement, accounting, and other target industries with a high potential for financial abuse.

-Made up of 15 credits, this certificate program offers three fully online courses in fraud examination, introduction to financial crimes, and forensic accounting.
-The program offers an innovative summer institute where students can complete this entire certificate in eight weeks.
+This 15-credit certificate program offers three fully online courses in fraud examination, introduction to financial crimes, and forensic accounting.
+It also offers an innovative summer institute where students can complete the entire certificate in eight weeks.

 The main accrediting body for forensic science programs is the Forensic Science Education Programs Accreditation Commission (FEPAC).
 In order to obtain FEPAC accreditation, programs must subject themselves to a self-study in addition to a site visit to verify their facilities, faculty, and curricula.
 As of May 2023, there are no FEPAC-accredited programs in the state of Washington.
 However, applicants should be aware that there are certainly reputable programs that have not earned FEPAC accreditation, due to many factors.